 Guardians of the Galaxy: Cosmic Rewind

 Avatar Flight of Passage

-So for a party of four, you’re looking at an extra $116+ per day for both Genie+ and at least one individual pass.
-That’s another park ticket or food for the day, which is A LOT.
-And that’s also why people, like myself, are upset by this development.
-In essence, Disney is becoming harder and harder to justify as a vacation with all these added fees.
-And it’s worsened by the fact they used to be complimentary.
+So for a party of four, you’re looking at an extra $116+ per day for both Genie+ and at one individual Lightning Lane pass.
+That’s another park ticket or food for the day, which is A LOT considering all the glitches that occur.